Based on real events

 Ominous wasn’t there until I saw the note on the table.
 I stumbled in past the barking of the dogs, surprised you didn’t meet me to help with our bounty.
 I saw the paper on the table where there had never been one before.
 A paper whose words were jumbled; they made no sense at all to my fatigued brain, so I stared at them until they marched into order.

 How Do You Deal With a Ransom Note?

-I spoke to neighbors who stared, not understanding my odd accent.
+I spoke to neighbours who stared, not understanding my odd accent.
 I called your children.
-I sat with our dogs who understood my pain and confusion as they lay their heads in my lap.
-We all stared into the distance looking for a sign of what to do next.
+I sat with our dogs, who understood my pain and confusion as they lay their heads in my lap.
+We all stared into the distance, looking for a sign of what to do next.

 No Sleep For the Betrayed